14 Facts About My Bookshelves

 - I own six different editions of my favourite Jane Austen's novel, Sense and Sensibility.

-- I also own one book in Italian language, even though I don't speak Italian.
-But I've read the book in Czech, and for the record, I loved it so much more than The Fault in Our Stars by John Green.
+- I also own one book in the Italian language, even though I don't speak Italian.
+But I've read the book in Czech and loved it so much that, since I was actually visiting Italy at the time, I bought in the original.
 In English, the book is called White Like Milk, Red Like Blood by Alessandro D'Avenia.

 - Some of my favourite books I own in Czech as well as in English language.

-- The oldest book on my shelf is a Czech book called Psohlavci by Alois Jirásek.
-My copy is from 1917.
+- The oldest book on my shelf is a Czech book called Psohlavci by Alois Jirásek, published in 1917.

 - I wish I had someone to whom I could bequeath all of my books one day.

-- Unfortunatelly, the vast majority of books on my shelves have never been read by me.
+- Unfortunately, the vast majority of books on my shelves have never been read by me.
 But I solemnly swear I do intend to read every single one of them.

 |Here I keep my Anne of Green Gables series as well as some books by Noel Streatfeild, Daphne Du Maurier and the Brontë sisters.|